CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/2 - Backend Port - 2 Engineers/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+There are many parts of code that lack proper code documentation.
+Also, there are some extra commented code that is still in production.
+These need to be addressed in future milestones.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS with Notes

 ### Project Documentation

-_Summarize the project level documentation you encountered.
-This covers the information provided in the README for the project, as well any exampled provided.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+The README has sufficient instructions to set up and run the application.
+Some additional [usage examples](https://docs.google.com/document/d/1QPKbuqXWy6ysWkEhNJWoz9d2X_yeIYp978AjA14OtCk/edit) were also provided by OP.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | PASS / FAIL / PASS with Notes Example Documented | PASS / FAIL / PASS with Notes
+Usage Documented | PASS
+Example Documented | PASS

 ## Overall Conclusion on Documentation

-_Summarize your review of the documentation in this project, including code, usage and examples_
+The documentation is sufficient for this milestone.

 # Open Source Practices